isabella-helliwell/Stock-Analysis/README.md

 ### 1.2 VBA Code
-      The overal layout of the VBA code consists of a suberoutine name, and a collection of steps and instructions.
+      The overal layout of the VBA code consists of a subroutine name, and a collection of steps and instructions.
       The name of the Subroutine is set to "VBA_Challenge", and the instructions given is to calculate the yearly return for stocks.
       In the first part of the macro, variable declarations are made to assign the correct data types.
       In the main part of the macro, the actual calculations are carried out utilizing nested foor loops.